 What is Bowen?

 Tom Bowen saw himself as part of the osteopathic tradition, and the philosophy behind his work is similar to both classic osteopathy and chiropractic.
 What is very different is how he worked to get his results.

 The mechanism of Bowen is probably neurological, using brief corrections followed by periods of rest.
 To the best of our understanding these movements, and the breaks which follow them, effect the nervous system through the superficial touch receptors in the connective tissue under the skin.

 Key Idea: Neurological stimulation leading to muscular-skeletal, proprioceptive or endocrinal change.

 Techniques Used: joint mobilisation, the Bowen Move, holding points.

 Average Session Length: Initial and ongoing sessions 30-60 minutes (depending on several factors).

-The London Bowen Clinic currently offers Bowen Technique, MSTR Scar Work and AiM in Cambridge and Primrose Hill, London NW1 and NW3.
+The London Bowen Clinic currently offers Bowen Technique, MSTR Scar Work and AiM in Cambridge and Primrose Hill, London NW1.